-Level 1 Level 2 Level 3 Lev (GREEN) (YELLOW) (AMBER) (RED) Pro-actively determine the effects of heat are patients by catering resilience of their estates physiologically unable to services. and equipment, especially cool themselves efficiently medical and IT systems, to once temperatures rise Ensure cool drinking water ensure that, where above 26°C10.
-Therefore, it is freely available to staff. necessary, they can be is desirable for each care maintained at working facility to provide a room or Adapt menus to cold meals temperatures and there is area that maintains a (preferably with a high water no risk of system failure temperature of 26°C or content such as fruit and through overheating. cooler.
-As a guide, and salads). where possible, hospitals should aim to maintain Increase outside shading. temperatures throughout the Careving water on the hospital at or below 26°C during extreme heat Spraying water on the conditions. ground outside helps to cool the air (avoid creating slip Conditions. hazards) Ensure the dissemination of , routine building security Monitor temperatures inside advice, whilst the building at least four acknowledging the increase times a day. in temperature may result in a greater number of doors Make the most of cooler ' ' and windows being left night time temperatures to open. cool the building with
+Level 1 Level 2 Level 3 Level (GREEN) (YELLOW) (AMBER) (RED) Pro-activ ely determine the effects of heat are patients by catering resilienc e of their estates physiologically unable to services. and equi pment, especially cool themselves efficiently and IT systems, to once temperatures rise Ensure cool drinking water nat, where above 26°C10.
+Therefore, it is freely available to staff. ry, they can be is desirable for each care ed at working facility to provide a room or Adapt menus to cold meals tures and there is area that maintains a (preferably with a high water f system failure temperature of 26°C or content such as fruit and through [,] overheating. cooler.
+As a guide, and salads). where possible, hospitals should aim to maintain Increase outside shading. temperatures throughout the hospital at or below 26°C Spraying water on the during extreme heat ground outside helps to cool conditions. the air (avoid creating slip hazards) Ensure the dissemination of routine building security Monitor temperatures inside advice, whilst the building at least four acknowledging the increase times a day. in temperature may result in a greater number of doors Make the most of cooler 24 and windows being left night time temperatures to 000 305 100 100 100 100 100 100 100 100 100 1 open. cool the building with